-Note: You can use a 248X running TCP/IP and the DCS 30X in a pass-through network.
+Note: You can use a 248X running TCP/IP and the Intermec Gateway or DCS 30X in a pass-through network.
 You establish a direct TCP/IP socket connection from the 248X to the host through the server.

-To have the 248X communicate with the DCS 30X, you must configure these parameters on the server:
+To allow the 248X communicate with the Intermec Gateway or DCS 30X, you need to perform these tasks on the server:

-- Define the host communications parameters, which includes the physical connection (network adapter cards) to the host.

-- Configure the UDP Plus network.

-- Assign an IP address to each 248X.

-- Enable all 248X terminals.

-- Define the host environment parameters, which includes configuring for terminal emulation, screen mapping, or client/server applications.
+- Define the host communications parameters, which includes the physical connection (network adapter cards) to the host. - Define the host environment parameters, which includes configuring for terminal emulation, screen mapping, or client/server applications. - Configure the UDP Plus or WTP network. - Assign an IP address to each 248X.